 First, gather information.
 How much do you earn each month and how much do you spend?
 To find out, look closely at your bank statements.
 Then, compare your expenses with your income.
 If you spend less than you earn, congratulations – that means you’re able to save money for important goals, such as college tuition, an emergency fund, or retirement.

 If you’re overspending, look at where you can cut back.
 Living within your means is all about understanding your expenses and spending your money wisely.
 Ask yourself which items are truly necessary and which ones you could live without.
 This is where setting priorities and exercising control come into play.

 Once you’ve identified your priorities, solidify your strategy in a spending plan.
-Whether you use a spreadsheet or notepad, sketch out how much you plan to spend on each expense for each paycheck.
+Whether you use a spreadsheet or notepad, sketch out how much you plan to spend on each expense from each paycheck.
 If you go over your budget, figure out why and look for ways to avoid surprises in the future.
-Set a cap on the amount of “fun money” you can spend from each check – and take any unexpected expenses out of this amount.
+Set a cap on the amount of “fun money” you can spend each month.

-There are many ways to save, but to achieve the greater impact, consider sharing your goals with friends and family, working together to motivate and encourage each other to budget and save.
+There are many ways to save, but for the biggest impact, consider sharing your goals with friends and family, working together to motivate and encourage each other to budget and save.
 Set individual goals, measure each person’s progress, and celebrate when you reach important milestones.

 Allow yourself a few indulgences, but stick to your long term goals for savings and reap the financial rewards.

 We’re committed to your financial success.
 Here you’ll find a wide range of helpful information, interactive tools, practical strategies, and more — all designed to help you increase your financial literacy and reach your financial goals.